adryd325/discord-twitter-video-embeds/README.md

 ## Hosting Your Own Instance

 You're free to host your own instance as long as you link back to this repo, or wherever it moves to.

+## Alternatives

+If you're unable to add the bot to your server, or you're looking for something different, the following may be of use to you
+ - [TwitFix/fxtwitter](https://github.com/robinuniverse/TwitFix): Fixes Twitter embeds in Discord
+ - [proxy.knotty.dev](https://proxy.knotty.dev/): A proxy for Reddit videos